International Citizens Insurance Logo

 What Is a Schengen Visa?

-A Schengen visa is a short-stay permit that allows travel within 29 European countries known collectively as the Schengen Area.
+A Schengen visa is a short-stay permit that allows travel within the 29 European countries that make up the Schengen Area.

-With it, you can enter and travel freely between member countries and exit the region without having to go through internal border checks.
+With it, you can enter and travel freely between member countries, and exit the region without undergoing internal border checks.

-This visa is designed for tourism, business trips, and family visits that last up to 90 days in any 180-day period.
+This visa is intended for tourism, business trips, and family visits lasting up to 90 days within any 180-day period.
 It is not valid for long-term stays, work, or study.

 Schengen Area Countries